 What is the HER2 biomarker?

-HER2 (also known as ERBB2 or Erb-B2 receptor tyrosine kinase 2) is a gene involved in the control of cell growth and cell survival.
-Some cells may have an increased number of copies of the HER2 gene.
+When cells have an increased number of copies of the HER2 gene.
 This is called gene amplification.
 HER2 gene amplification causes the cells to make too much HER2 protein (protein overexpression).
-However, there are other causes of HER2 protein overexpression.
-HER2 gene mutations and some other processes (called epigenetic processes) may also cause HER2 protein overexpression.
-Therefore it is possible to have a normal number of HER2 gene copies (no HER2 gene amplification) but still have too much HER2 protein (HER2 protein overexpression).
+HER2 gene mutations, which are changes in the DNA code, may also cause HER2 protein overexpression.
+So can epigenetics, which is the system that tells your genes when to be active and when to stay quiet.
+Therefore, it is possible to have a normal number of HER2 gene copies (no HER2 gene amplification) but still have too much HER2 protein (HER2 protein overexpression).

-When HER2 amplification and/or HER2 overexpression occurs, it can cause cancer by changing the normal control of cell growth and survival.
-Genes, like HER2, that can cause normal cells to become tumor (tumour) cells are called oncogenes.
 The changes in HER2 that are related to colorectal cancer are not hereditary, meaning they are not passed from parents to children.

 How is the HER2 biomarker tested?